-Our MA in Social Work course is founded on good research evidence for practice, and our teaching is research-informed at all stages.
+Our MA in social work is based on good research evidence for practice.

-Active researchers are part of the teaching team, and there will be opportunities to engage with contemporary research and publications by our staff.
+Active researchers are part of our teaching team at Manchester.
+This means that you can engage with contemporary research and publications by our staff as part of your studies.
 Learn more about teaching and learning on the MA.

 After your MA course, you may be interested in going into a research career through a postgraduate research programme.